 Government business is business initiated by a minister and includes all debate on government bills.
 Government business takes precedence over general business except for a period of 2 hours and 20 minutes on Thursday mornings and 2 and a half hours on Thursday afternoons.

 General business is initiated by senators who are not ministers.
 It includes motions to take note of answers, most notices of motion, consideration of committee reports and government responses and matters of public interest.
 General business takes precedence over government business on Thursdays as described above.

 Questions include question time and additional answers given by ministers at the end of question time.

-Urgency motions and matters of public importance (MPIs) may be proposed by senators on any sitting day, pursuant to standing order 75.
+Urgency motions and matters of public importance (MPIs) may be proposed by senators on any sitting day, except Thursday, pursuant to standing order 75.
 At the conclusion of the debate there is no vote taken on the substantive issue of the matter or motion.
 However, in the case of urgency motions, a procedural vote is taken as to whether the matter is considered urgent or not.